 To Help Us Understand The Future

 Tragedies never catch God off guard.
-However, Jesus warned His disciples to be on the lookout for signs of the end of the age.
+However, Jesus warned his disciples to be on the lookout for signs of the end of the age.
 Jesus said, “I have told you this so that when their time comes, you will remember that I warned you about them.
 I did not tell you this from the beginning because I was with you” (John 16:4).

 Hardly a day goes by that we don’t read about wars, rumors of wars, natural disasters, or lawlessness in the news.
 These realities can be disheartening, which is why knowing and understanding the prophecies by heart will prepare us for future events.